- Prep time:

 Refrigerate until cooled to room temperature.

-Preheat oven on Bread Baking to 220˚C with high level of steam.
+Preheat oven on Bread Baking to 220˚C with high level of steam (if available).
 Grease 12 standard muffin pans.

 Place one sheet of pastry onto a lightly floured surface.
 Sprinkle with the sugar then top with the second piece of pastry.

 Using a rolling pin, gently roll the pastry to press the sheets together.

 Roll up the pastry tightly to form a log then slice into 12 even pieces.
 Roll each piece into a 10cm circle and press gently to line the muffin pans.

 Spoon the cooled custard evenly into the pastry cases.

 Bake for 18 to 20 minutes or until golden and cooked.
 Allow to cool for 3 to 5 minutes in the pan before removing.

 Bridget has worked in the home appliance industry for more than 15 years.
 She loves to cook & really enjoys working with customers to help them select appliances to best suit their needs as well as following up with further instruction when the appliances are installed.